 Km 9.3 puts you within five minutes of the Sian Ka'an biosphere gate, one of the largest protected areas in Mexico.
 That matters practically: the further south you are on the beach road, the less infrastructure, which means less traffic and quieter nights.
 It also means earlier 10pm power cutoffs apply in some sub-sections.

-Thirteen rooms, an on-site kitesurf school, Tablet Hotels and MICHELIN Guide listings, and nightly rates between $250 and $600.
+Thirteen rooms, an on-site kitesurf school, and Tablet Hotels and MICHELIN Guide listings.
 At 13 rooms it is structurally constrained: there is no version of Chiringuito that scales, which is why the rate compresses upward rather than the inventory compressing outward when demand hits.

 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.